camisatx/pySecMaster/README.md

 |     Toronto Stock Exchange     |             TSX            |

 ## Symbology
-The symbology table is used as a translator between the tsid symbol and other symbol structures (Quandl codes, Yahoo Finance codes, etc.) (Note 2).
+The symbology table is used as a translator between the tsid symbol and other symbol structures (Quandl codes, Yahoo Finance codes, etc.) [Note 2](#notes).
 This structure enables future symbol structures to be seamlessly added to the table to allow for external database communication (RIC, Bloomberg, etc.).

 Not only does this translation ability allows you convert one source's symbol to another, but it allows you to query any source's symbols based on characteristics stored in other tables (exchange, sector, industry, etc.).

-By default, the symbology table links the tsid symbol to these data sources (Note 3):
+By default, the symbology table links the tsid symbol to these data sources [Note 3](#notes):

 |        Source Name       |  Source Code  |
 |:------------------------:|:-------------:|